lemieux-lab/bidra_robustness/README.md

 3. Efficiency metrics correlation is calculated with `correlation_metrics/posteriorCorrelation.jl` and `correlation_metrics/LMcorrelation.jl`.
 The results are respectively saved in `_generated_data/posteriorCorrelations.csv`, `_generated_data/medianCorrelations.csv` and `_generated_data/qqCorrelations.csv`, and in `_generated_data/mlCorrelations.csv`.

+3. Correlations between randomly paired experiments are calculated with `correlation_metrics/runRandomPairings_BiDRA.jl` and `correlation_metrics/runRandomPairings_ML.jl`.
+The results are respectively saved in `_generated_data/bidraRandomCorrelation.csv` and in `_generated_data/mlRandomCorrelations.csv`.

+### Figures
+Figures are outputed in `_generated_figures` and illustrate results obtained from the compound characterization and the correlation analysis.

 ## Arborescence

 ```